Best AI Robo-Advisor Alternatives for Retirement in 2026

 Once you know how involved you want to be, a few practical filters narrow it the rest of the way:

 - Does it support your account?
-Confirm the IRA, Roth, SEP, or rollover you need is supported.
+Confirm the 401(k) rollover, Traditional IRA, Roth, or SEP you need is supported.
 This is the first cut, because a tool that does not hold your account type is not an option for that money.

 - Automation or control?
-A robo manages it for you (Betterment, Wealthfront); a connected AI like Walnut keeps you choosing the holdings.
+A robo manages the glide path and rebalancing for you (Betterment, Wealthfront, SoFi); a connected AI like Walnut keeps you choosing the holdings.
 Decide which you actually want before comparing features.

 - What does it cost over decades?
-A fee of around 0.25% a year is modest per year but compounds across a long horizon, so weigh hands-off management against doing more yourself over thirty or forty years.
+A fee of around 0.25% a year is modest per year but compounds across a long horizon, so weigh hands-off management against free or flat-cost options over thirty or forty years.

 - How does account access work?
 Prefer regulated aggregation, read-only-by-default access, and explicit approval for any action.
-Walnut uses SnapTrade and approves every trade with you.
+Walnut keeps access read-only by default and approves every trade with you.

 - Does it stay descriptive?
 A trustworthy tool explains and frames trade-offs without pretending to be your adviser, and is upfront about fees and limits.
 Be wary of anything promising guaranteed market-beating returns.